State of East Indonesia: Uprising and independence proposal

+Dissolution

-The formation of East Indonesia's last cabinet in May 1950 with the intention of dissolving the state into the Republic of Indonesia led to open rebellion in the largely Christian Moluccas and the proclamation of an independent Republic of the South Moluccas (RMS).
+Following the events in Makassar, the cabinet lost parliamentary support.
+Following the failure to attract any support for independence, President Soekawati accepted the end of the NIT.
+On 21 April, he agreed to the NIT being dissolved into the United States of Indonesia if the Republic of Indonesia would do the same.
+The formation of East Indonesia's last cabinet in May 1950 with the intention implementing this led to open rebellion in the largely Christian Moluccas and the proclamation of an independent Republic of the South Moluccas (RMS).
 The USI was dissolved on 17 August 1950 and the rebellion in the Moluccas was crushed in November of the same year.

 Government

 The Denpasar Conference of 18–24 December 1946 approved the Regulations for the Formation of the State of East Indonesia (Peratoeran Pembentoekan Negara Indonesia Timoer) which supplemented the 1927 Dutch colonial law and established the provisional governmental framework of the new state until a constitution could be approved.
 Although the draft constitution was passed by the legislative on 1 March 1949, it was never adopted and the 1946 regulations remained in place until the state was dissolved.
 The state was to have an executive president who would appoint a cabinet and a legislature.
 A number of powers were explicitly reserved for the future United States of Indonesia, of which East Indonesia would be a constituent member.